sirandreww-starkware/reed-solomon-benchmark/README.md

 - **Encoding**: Generally faster than decoding
 - **Decoding**: Slower with more missing shards (more computation needed)

-## Interpreting Results
+## Benchmark Results Summary

+Based on comprehensive testing across multiple configurations:

+### Performance Ranking (Decode Performance, 1MB data)

+1. **🥇 reed-solomon-simd** - **FASTEST** (0.7ms - 2.8ms)
+   - 10-30x faster than alternatives
+   - Excellent scaling with more missing shards
+   - Hardware-accelerated SIMD instructions
+   - **Recommended for most use cases**

+2. **🥈 reed-solomon-erasure** - Good (1.1ms - 30ms)
+   - Very fast for simple cases (1-2 missing shards)
+   - Performance degrades with many missing shards
+   - Most mature and battle-tested
+   - Good fallback if SIMD unavailable

+3. **🥉 reed-solomon-16** - Moderate (3ms - 23ms)
+   - 3-10x slower than simd
+   - Consistent performance
+   - Uses 16-bit operations

+4. **reed-solomon-novelpoly** - Slowest (25ms - 60ms)
+   - 10-30x slower than simd
+   - Novel polynomial basis doesn't translate to speed
+   - Not recommended for performance-critical applications

 ### When to Use Each Crate

+**reed-solomon-simd** ⭐ **RECOMMENDED**:
+- ✅ Best performance across all configurations
+- ✅ O(n log n) complexity using FFT-based algorithms
+- ✅ Leverages SIMD instructions (SSE, AVX2, NEON)
+- ✅ Scales beautifully with increasing complexity
+- Use unless you have a specific reason not to

 **reed-solomon-erasure**:
 - Most mature and widely tested
-- Good all-around performance
+- Good for simple cases with few missing shards
 - Comprehensive API with verification support

-**reed-solomon-novelpoly**:
-- Optimized for performance with novel polynomial basis
-- May excel at specific configurations
-- Good for performance-critical applications
+- Use if SIMD is unavailable or for maximum compatibility

 **reed-solomon-16**:
 - Uses 16-bit operations instead of 8-bit
-- May be faster on certain architectures
+- Moderate performance
 - Different memory characteristics

-**reed-solomon-simd**:
-- Leverages SIMD instructions (SSE, AVX2, NEON)
-- O(n log n) complexity using FFT-based algorithms
-- Excellent for large-scale erasure coding
+- Limited use cases

+**reed-solomon-novelpoly**:
+- Novel polynomial basis implementation
+- Slowest performance in benchmarks
+- Not recommended unless you need specific features

 ## Hardware Specifications